 Ta-dah!
 That is how simple it is to apply Conditional Formatting to multiple rows.

-2. Implementing Conditional Formatting with Paste Special Feature
+2. Applying Conditional Formatting to Multiple Rows with Paste Special Feature

 Besides, we can use the Paste Special option to copy-paste the Conditional Formatting if one of the cells already has been formatted.
 Suppose, cell E5 is highlighted based on the condition that its value is greater than 79 and now we want to apply the same formatting in all other rows.